dineshnair-doc/dineshnair-doc.github.io/src/resumedineshnair.md

 ### **Technical Content Development and Knowledge Sharing**
 *Oct 2024 - Present*

-Authored a diverse range of technical content on [Hashnode](https://techdineshwrites.hashnode.dev), covering topics such as:
+Authored a diverse range of technical content on [this website](my_writings.md), covering topics such as Python, Postman, Flask, and REST API.

-- Python programming and web development (Flask).
-- Database management (PostgreSQL).
-- API development and documentation (RESTful APIs, Swagger, Postman).
-- Version control and documentation (Git/GitHub, Markdown, reStructuredText).

 My explanatory articles on Medium about DITA (Darwin Information Typing Architecture) and Diataxis: